Microbiological limits and testing food microorganism levels

-Microbiological testing can help to show that your food does not contain unsafe levels of microorganisms and that your food production process or hygiene procedures are working.
-Browse documents related to microbiological limits in food products.
+Microbiological testing helps show your food has safe levels of microorganisms and your production or hygiene procedures work.
+These documents are on microbiological limits in food and beverages.

 Food safety can only be assured by the use of risk-based programmes based on the principles of HACCP.
 Reliance on microbiological limits and product testing alone is not sufficient.
 Microbiological sampling of end products is a means of verifying that the control systems in place are working.
 There is little point in sampling if the control measures are not in place.